-- The DME is responsible for uploading Case Data, within 6 months of the date of your selection by the Claimant Representative or other Authorised User such as an Insurer.
+- The DME is responsible for uploading Case Data, within 6 months of the date of your selection by an Authorised User or within 30 calendar days of the medical report being sent to the Authorised User, whichever is sooner.
 This is monitored by MedCo and sanctions will apply where this is not adhered to.
 A guide to how to upload Case Data can be found HERE. - A DME must adhere to the MedCo DME User Agreement and click to reaffirm this via their MedCo account on an annual basis.
-They must also declare any relevant financial links to MedCo on an annual basis. - A DME must pay the fee in accordance with the MedCo Charging Policy on an annual basis, in order for their account to remain active and for them to carry out MedCo work. - A DME must keep their account details up to date and mark themselves inactive if they do not wish to receive selections for a period of time. - A DME has the option to become an IME at any point and can apply to do this from their DME account. - A DME must ensure that they comply with all relevant regulations including the General Data Protection Regulation, at all times. - IMEs must ensure that any examination or clinic they are allocated is conducted in a safe, secure and appropriate premises and an appropriate amount of time is spent with a claimant to ensure a fit for purpose, quality medico-legal report.
+They must also declare any relevant financial links to MedCo on an annual basis. - A DME must pay the fee in accordance with the MedCo Charging Policy on an annual basis, in order for their account to remain active and for them to carry out MedCo work. - A DME must keep their account details up to date and mark themselves inactive if they do not wish to receive selections for a period of time. - A DME has the option to become an IME at any point and can apply to do this from their DME account.
+IMPORTANT NOTE: When a switch is made there is a short period where a medical expert will not shown as operational.
+This is to process the due diligence and manage the processing of any outstanding and new invoices. - A DME must ensure that they comply with all relevant regulations including the General Data Protection Regulation, at all times. - DMEs must ensure that any examination or clinic they are allocated is conducted in a safe, secure and appropriate premises and an appropriate amount of time is spent with a claimant to ensure a fit for purpose, quality medico-legal report.